f1cheng/tech-notes/fs.md

 it must report those values to the regular tools asking for them.
 'In effect the tools will show the file system space and inode usage as 100%.
 ```
--- fs read
+-- pseudo fs read
   ```
-   Can be none real file but to reuse file's read/write/open. even open with dummy func which is just printing "info". newfs_file_read in this new newfs_file_op, which is read buffer data from e.g. keyboard or others depends on the dev types
+   Can be none real file content but to reuse file's read/write/open. even open with dummy func which is just printing "info". newfs_file_read in this new newfs_file_op, which is read buffer data from e.g. keyboard or others depends on the dev types
   ```